Descartes's theorem: Geometric progression

 where $\varphi$ is the golden ratio.
-If the same progression is continued in both directions, each consecutive four numbers describe circles obeying Descartes' theorem.
+If the same progression is continued in both directions, each consecutive four numbers describe circles obeying Descartes's theorem.
 The resulting double-ended geometric progression of circles can be arranged into a single spiral pattern of tangent circles, called Coxeter's loxodromic sequence of tangent circles.
 It was first described, together with analogous constructions in higher dimensions, by H. S. M. Coxeter in 1968.

 Soddy circles of a triangle

 Any triangle in the plane has three externally tangent circles centered at its vertices.
 Letting $A, B, C$ be the three points, $a, b, c$ be the lengths of the opposite sides, and $s = \tfrac12(a + b + c)$ be the semiperimeter, these three circles have radii $s-a, s-b, s-c$.
-By Descartes' theorem, two more circles, sometimes called Soddy circles, are tangent to these three circles.
+By Descartes's theorem, two more circles, sometimes called Soddy circles, are tangent to these three circles.
 They are separated by the incircle, one interior to it and one exterior.
-Descartes' theorem can be used to show that the inner Soddy circle's curvature is $(4R + r + 2s) / \Delta$, where $\Delta$ is the triangle's area, $R$ is its circumradius, and $r$ is its inradius.
+Descartes's theorem can be used to show that the inner Soddy circle's curvature is $(4R + r + 2s) / \Delta$, where $\Delta$ is the triangle's area, $R$ is its circumradius, and $r$ is its inradius.
 The outer Soddy circle has curvature $(4R + r - 2s) / \Delta$.
 The inner curvature is always positive, but the outer curvature can be positive, negative, or zero.
 Triangles whose outer circle degenerates to a straight line with curvature zero have been called "Soddyian triangles".